Frequently Asked Questions

 TSC regional representatives work with regional school’s commissioners to help deliver school improvement on the ground, and with other agencies such as Ofsted, local authorities and dioceses.
 TSC regional representatives, are serving school leaders of designated teaching schools, elected by teaching schools in their region.
 The EMSYH region has two representatives,

 - Chris Wheatley, from Flying High Teaching School in Nottinghamshire, with a remit for EMSYH and a lead for the EM sub region.

-- Chris Abbott, from The Wolds Teaching School Alliance in East Riding, who supports Chris Weatley in his regional role and is the lead for the SYH sub region.
+- Chris Abbott, from The Wolds Teaching School Alliance in East Riding, who supports Chris Wheatley in his regional role and is the lead for the SYH sub region.